Saturday 25 Juli to Sunday 2 August

 - accommodation in a 4* hotel in the Black Forest

-- accommodation in a 4* hotel near Zurich Airport
+- accommodation in a 4* hotel in Zurich

-- accommodation in a 4* hotel near Mulhouse, Alsace
+- accommodation in a 4* hotel in Mulhouse, Alsace

 - breakfast buffet every morning